 Chat with a local specialist who can help organize your trip.

-Barcelona's hotels are as varied as the city's many attractions, whether you see it as the city of Gaudí and Picasso or a haven of Gothic architecture.
+Barcelona's hotels are as varied as the city's many attractions, whether you see it as the city of Gaudí and Picasso or a foodie haven.
 Choose a place to stay that reflects your favorite aspect of the city's scene with one of our top picks for the best boutique hotels in Barcelona, whether in hip El Born or the grandiose Eixample neighborhoods.